hoffmanick/fairos/community.md

     <div>
      <h2>Overview</h2>
     <div id="main-text">
-      <p>We will convene a community of Western and Indigenous scholars who care about Quaternary data in order to imagine and prefigure a community of Quaternary scientists and data stewards who are sensitive to our discipline's colonial history and the unjust operations of power in science as currently configured.</p>
+      <p>We are creating a community-based network focused on facilitating dialogue and collaboration among communities and individuals who are vested in different forms of environmental data about the past, including their cultural and natural provenance and stewardship.
+We actively reflect on Western scientific approaches to open Quaternary science, and aim to facilitate cross-cultural dialogue across disciplinary, professional, and personal cultural backgrounds and traditions of participants.</p>
       <h2>Activities</h2>
       <div style="display:grid;grid-template-columns:1fr 2fr;height:fit-content;">
         <div id="buttons">